gritzko/librdx/abc/README.md

 ideally, modules *don't know a thing* about each other!
 That is like UNIX toolbox taken to the extreme: minimalist composable single-purpose tools.
 Those tools must have well-specified and *unchanging* behavior.
+A hammer is a hammer, a nail is a nail.
 Do one thing, do it well, and once you did it, it is done, that's it.

 ##  ABC type system